Icemap/docs/develop/sample-application-spring-boot.md

 #### Interface

-The reason for defining a interface within the `PlayerService.java` file and implementing the interface instead of writing a class directly is to try to keep the example as close to actual use as possible and to reflect the [open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) of the design.
+The reason for defining an interface within the `PlayerService.java` file and implementing the interface instead of writing a class directly is to try to keep the example as close to actual use as possible and to reflect the [open-closed principle](https://en.wikipedia.org/wiki/Open%E2%80%93closed_principle) of the design.
 You can also omit this interface and inject the implementation class directly into the dependency class, but we don't recommend this.

 ```java
 package com.pingcap.service;